erobwen/liquid/readme.md

 Liquid is a **full stack web-development framework** that will make it possible to create high quality web-services/pages to a significantly reduced cost.
 The purpose of liquid is to do a few VERY important things very well, they are:

-1. **Full stack Javascript environment**, which integrates the server and client & allows shared code between server and client.
+1. **Full stack Javascript environment**, which integrates the client, server & database, and allows shared code between server and client.
 2. **Continous data structure synchronization**(a) between server/client and peer clients to automatically keep everything in synchronization.
-3. **Pure reactive programming**, with advanced change propagation using **dependency recording**.
+3. **State of the art reactive programming**, with advanced change propagation using **dependency recording**.
 Allowing you to write code with pure business logic instead of code that updates derived data.
 4. **Real OOP for models** with polymorphism, model extension and inheritance etc. for efficient programming and code reuse.
 5. **REACT integration**, supporting recursive reactive views.
 Other UI frameworks could be used, or none, but Liquid comes bundeled with a through REACT integration.